msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_HTML_File/README.md

-For an XLS file, you need to import the same packages as you would with a CSV.
+For HTML/PHP data, you need to import "BeautifulSoup" which is used to look into components in a website. "request" is another module to open up data from a URL.

 ***

 # 2. Reading Data

 ***

-For an XLS file, instead of using "pd.read_csv(filename)" you use "pd.read_excel(filename)".
+For HTML/PHP data, you use BeautifulSoup with an html parser to get extract the data you want from a website.

 ***